1) How do I port-forward my camera?

 We use the term "webcam" to describe computer cameras that are connected (or built-in) to your PC/Mac.
 These are the cameras commonly used for Skype and other applications.
-IP cameras are standalone devices that normally connect over WiFi, also commonly referred to as "Network Cameras".
+IP cameras are standalone devices that normally connect with Ethernet/PoE or WiFi, also commonly referred to as "Network Cameras".
 Camcloud supports IP cameras only.

 8) What if I don't see my camera listed on your website?

 No problem, just contact our support team and we will let you know if it works with our service.
 Or better yet, just try our free plan and see if it works!

 9) Can I connect Camcloud to my DVR/NVR system?

 No. We connect directly to the camera over the internet and do not support connection to a local DVR/NVR.
 You can however add a switch that connects the cameras to the router/modem and the NVR/DVR, allowing you to use it on Camcloud and the local system.

 10) Can I download recordings from my cloud account?

 Yes, all our paid plans include the ability to download individual recordings.